Alek Thomas Player Props: Diamondbacks vs. Rockies

 Alek Thomas At The Plate

-- Thomas has three doubles, a triple, two home runs and seven walks while hitting .183.
+- Thomas has three doubles, a triple, two home runs and eight walks while hitting .176.

-- Thomas has picked up a hit in eight of 24 games this season, with multiple hits three times.
+- Thomas has reached base via a hit in eight games this year (of 25 played), and had multiple hits in three of those games.

-- In 24 games played this season, he has homered in two of them.
+- In 25 games played this season, he has hit a homer in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.